Aviation Human Factors: Protecting Us from Ourselves

 Rotor Safety Challenge (RSC)

-It’s been said there are no new accidents.
-So why do we continue to make the same aviation mistakes?
-This session will use case studies and video to examine the answers to this question.
-Participants will be introduced to the three elements of disorientation, human factors, the top causal factors in accidents, and the need for error management training.
-We’ll also discuss the role standard operating procedures play in reducing risk during flight operations and explain the error chain and how it can be broken.
+It has been said that there are no new accidents.
+So, why do we continue to keep making the same mistakes?
+This session will use case studies to examine the answers to this question.
+In the process, participants will be introduced to human factors, the top causal factors in accidents, and the need for error management training.
+The session will also discuss the role that standard operating procedures play in reducing exposure to risk during flight operations.

 View Full Class List

-Jason Quisling has been working in the helicopter air ambulance field for the past two decades and currently serves as VP of flight operations for Air Methods Corp., overseeing a fleet of 400 aircraft and 1,300 pilots.
-Jason is a National Transportation Safety Board–trained accident investigator and a frequent lecturer on aviation human factors and crew resource management.
-He volunteers as an active member of the US Helicopter Safety Team and on other industry safety committees.
+Jason Quisling has more than 33 years of experience as a dual-rated airline transport pilot and 23 years in the air medical industry.
+He currently serves as the senior VP of flight operations, maintenance, and aircom for Air Methods.
+He has developed and advanced Air Methods’ Operational Control Center and Emergency Operations Center and oversees a flight training department responsible for supporting over 1,200 pilots that operates a diverse fleet of helicopters and airplanes.
+Passionate about safety, he is a National Transportation Safety Board (NTSB)-trained accident investigator and has frequently given lectures on aviation human factors and crew resource management.
+Jason also volunteers as an active member of the US Helicopter Safety Team (USHST) and on other industry safety committees.